 This software can help you to improve your phone call conversion rate in a number of ways.
 One such strategy is through lead scoring.
 These tools can help you to judge the quality of your phone leads.
 These tools can help you to judge qualified leads based on criteria, such as a lead’s willingness to buy your product or service.
 With that information, your platform can score those leads for you, so your sales teams can judge if they are worth pursuing.

 Conversion tracking software can also help to reduce lead leakage, which is when a potentially viable lead slips through the cracks and is never given the opportunity to become a customer.
-These tools can help ensure that leads are not forgotten or ignored, but providing options such as tagging or integration with a CRM like Salesforce will help to keep them top of mind.
+These tools can help ensure that leads are not forgotten or ignored, but providing options such as tagging or integration with a CRM like Salesforce will help to keep them top of mind and help you with conversion rate optimization.

 Average Call Duration (ACD) measures how long phone interactions between your customer and agent lasts.
 This is an especially important analytic to measure for your sales and support teams, as it will give you insight into how efficient your staff is during their calls.
 This is a KPI analytic that should be available with any call logging software solution that you use.
 Optimizing this KPI is a great way to ensure you’re increasing your close rate with sales and generally boosting your customer experience.